dmlc/xgboost/README.md

   - For python module, you need python/xgboost_wrapper.cpp and src/io/io.cpp to build a dll.

-Try Graphlab Create Version
+Using XGBoost in Graphlab Create
 =====
-* Graphlab Create(GLC) is a scalable machine learning toolkit that allows you to deal with big data in python
+* Graphlab Create (GLC) is a scalable machine learning toolkit that allows you to deal with big data in python
 * XGBoost is adopted by boosted tree library in GLC.
 The GLC version allows you to do feature engineering, hyper-parameter searching and visualization in one framework.
 See the nice blogpost about [predicting bike sharing demand](http://blog.graphlab.com/using-gradient-boosted-trees-to-predict-bike-sharing-demand).